peterjunpark/rocm-install-on-linux/docs/install/prerequisites.rst

 Register your Enterprise Linux
 ==========================================================

-If you're using Red Hat Enterprise Linux (RHEL), Oracle Linux (OL) or SUSE Linux Enterprise Server (SLES), register your operating system to ensure you're able to download and install packages.
+If you're using Red Hat Enterprise Linux (RHEL) or SUSE Linux Enterprise Server (SLES), register your operating system to ensure you're able to download and install packages.

 .. tab-set::